bartkessels/bartkessels.github.io/_posts/csharp/csharp-12/2023-12-27-primary-constructors.md

 }
 ```

-As you can see, we have three lines of code just for declaring and initialising a single property.
+As you can see, we have three lines of code just for declaring and initializing a single property.
 If we convert this to C# 12, this will look like a `record` constructor.

 ```csharp
 public class PersonRepository(DbContext context)